Conversations for Listening

 Notes on breathing, perhaps (Working title) – Miriam Jakob

-Conversation (unnumbered)
+Conversation VII

 Informed by participating in The Listening Academy, Berlin, by The Listening Biennial, this conversation with performance artist and artistic researcher Miriam Jakob explores breathing…